scenerystack/community/docs/reference/api/sun/ToggleNode.md

 # ToggleNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/sun/blob/main/js/ToggleNode.ts](https://github.com/phetsims/sun/blob/main/js/ToggleNode.ts) for the most up-to-date information.

 ## Overview

 Display one of N nodes based on a given Property.
 See the option "unselectedChildrenSceneGraphStrategy" for different